MeerAbdullah/CreatorVerse/README.md

 ## Notes

 Describe any challenges encountered while building the app or any additional context you'd like to add.

+Some challenges I faced was having to center the form I made when editing the informtion regarding a Creator.
+Fixed some small thigns in CSS and fixed it.
+Another challenge was getting the database configured, because it was my firs ttime using this database so I'm unsure why it took me a decent time to get it configured, but I got it at least.
+Overall, there wasn't really anything that stumped me hard where I didn't know what to do at first besides above, it just took a decent amount of time to do everything.

 ## License